JulienDesdo/PacmanV1/README.md

     - Platform toolset: `v143`
 4. Build and run:
     - Press Ctrl + F5 to launch the game (Release or Debug mode). ℹ️ If you're new to MFC: the application will auto-launch from `PacmanV1App`, which opens the `MainFrame` and displays the `PacmanV1View`.
 No manual execution is needed from the ClassView.

+📷 *Screenshots and setup help available in the `Documentation/` folder.*

 ---